datapartnership/datapartnership.github.io/content/updates/how-digitalization-can-enhance-resilience/index.md

 ## Solution

 As digital skills have become increasingly important, a trend accelerated by the pandemic, it is crucial to understand their impact on the labor market.
-The International Monetary Fund’s Asia-Pacific Department leveraged [LinkedIn](www.linkedin.com) data on skills penetration, career transitions, and hiring rates.
+The International Monetary Fund's Asia-Pacific Department leveraged [LinkedIn](www.linkedin.com) data on skills penetration, career transitions, and hiring rates.

 The IMF team revealed that digitalization supported resilience in employment: hiring rates were higher in industries using more digital skills, and those industries also attracted larger net inflows of workers.